perl11/perl11-blog/content/bolt.md

 # LTO

-via `gcc -flto=4` or `clang -flto=thin`.
-This requires the gold linker, and enables multi-threaded link-time optimizations.
+or "Link Time Optimization" via `gcc -flto=4` or `clang -flto=thin`.
+This requires the `gold` linker, and enables multi-threaded link-time optimizations.

 For gcc my configure script does